Kitchen Sink Replacement Cost

 Kitchen Sink Installation Types

 After you have chosen the type of kitchen sink you want, you may want to think about how this should be installed.
-Installation methods affect both the look of your kitchen and the ease of cleaning.
+Installation methods affect the look of your kitchen, the ease of cleaning, and the cost of fitting a kitchen sink.
 Here are the most common installation types:

 Top-Mount Sinks